Holiday and Work Program (PVT)

 for Peru

-uruguay (visa form to be requested by email to consular service)
+for Uruguay (visa form to be requested by e-mail from the consular department)

 for Japan